bugmark-trial/worker1/Scramword/elimsra_1.md

-Unscramble this word: t e l v o i a
+Unscramble this word: e l i m s r a

+HINT: the unscrambled word starts with 'r'